vorghahn/WhoPulled/WhoPulled/readme.txt

 do it with a pet.
 There are many surrounding features as well:
  * Notifies you of any pull and who it was by.
- * Allows you to recite the most recent pull, or the pull of a specific enemy to say, yell, party, raid, battleground (AV), or notify with a quick command.
+ * Allows you to recite the most recent pull, or the pull of a specific enemy to say, yell, party, raid, battleground (AV), guild, officer or notify with a quick command.
  * Can filter out pull notifications based on who's tanking.
  * Can filter out pull notifications based on mob names (ie. Risen Zombie)